-The Lawrences of the world, the Andersons of the world, we always hear about these people doing asset protection and being thrown in the clinker.
+The Lawrence of the world, the Andersons of the world, we always hear about these people doing asset protection and being thrown in the clinker.
 Well, every single one of those cases so far is decided correctly.
-In every single one of those cases we had bad person rendering himself insolvent and rendering insolvent when he was completely aware of his obligations.
+In every single one of those cases, we had a bad person rendering himself insolvent and rendering insolvent when he was completely aware of his obligations.
 The Andersons are crooks.
 They rendered themselves insolvent after their partner in some phony television marketing scam was actually indicted.

 They were told that they were subjects of the investigation and then they hid all their money.
-They hid all their money in the Cook Islands which is one of the reasons I don’t go there very often because they’ve gotten – the Cooks have managed to take every bad, every bad case in the books and yes, asset protection works even when done for bad people at the wrong time but I have never want to be in the middle one.
+They hid all their money in the Cook Islands which is one of the reasons I don’t go there very often because they’ve gotten – the Cooks have managed to take every bad, case in the books and yes, asset protection works even when done for bad people at the wrong time, but I have never wanted to be in the middle one.

 And how do they get in trouble?

-Well, you see number four, criminal contempt, they got thrown in jail for criminal contempt not doing for doing asset protection but for putting themselves in a position where they refused to comply with the judge’s order and the judge in each case made a determination that they were capable of complying.
+Well, you see number four, criminal contempt.
+They got thrown in jail for criminal contempt not for doing asset protection; but for putting themselves in a position where they refused to comply with the judge’s order, and the judge in each case made a determination that they were capable of complying.
 That’s called criminal contempt.

 I've never had it happen because I don’t take cases where people are engaged in fraudulent conveyances.
 You should not do it.
-There are other ways rather than the more safe and easily implemented asset protection trust and international insurance policies that are extremely good protection in normal civil litigation.
+There are other ways rather than the safer and easily- implemented asset protection trust and international insurance policies that are extremely good protection in normal civil litigation.

 But do your planning when the financial seas are calm and you won't even be worrying about asset protection being classified as a fraudulent conveyance.

-It really is just taking care of your family and do it when the financial seas are calm and by the way, even if you’ve had that wake up call, the lawsuit has been filed and somebody is making a $50,000 or a $250,000 claim against you, don’t get paralyzed.
+It really is just taking care of your family ,and do it when the financial seas are calm.
+By the way, even if you’ve had that wake-up call, the lawsuit has been filed and somebody is making a $50,000 or a $250,000 claim against you, don’t get paralyzed.

 It's a tight rope walk.
 It's a more expensive test.
-It's a more expensive process and it's not something I ever suggest you try to do on your own and in this course I’m giving you the tools to do asset protection on your own but don’t take this lightly.
+It's a more expensive process, and it's not something I ever suggest you try to do on your own.
+In this course, I’m giving you the tools to do asset protection on your own, but don’t take this lightly.